andrewshell/blog-asdo-11ty/content/essays/lazyarray-officially-part-of-auradi.md

 title: LazyArray Officially Part of Aura.Di
 date: 2016-10-04T18:37:55.000Z
 updated: 2016-10-04T18:37:55.000Z
-published: true
+published: false
 ---

-In my prior posts about integrating [Symfony Forms with Radar](/symfony-forms-radar/), I created a helper class called [LazyArray](https://github.com/futureproofphp/symfony-forms-radar/blob/1.x/src/LazyArray.php).
+In my prior posts about integrating [Symfony Forms with Radar](/essays/symfony-forms-radar/), I created a helper class called [LazyArray](https://github.com/futureproofphp/symfony-forms-radar/blob/1.x/src/LazyArray.php).

 It was designed so I could pass an array of lazily instantiated objects into a setter like Twigs `setExtensions` method.